A PDE-Based Analysis of the Symmetric Two-Armed Bernoulli Bandit: Main results

-On the other hand if $\bar \varphi$ is only $C^0$ at $\xi^r=0$, then In all cases above, the bounds hold uniformly in $\xi^r$ and $s_2$. \end{lemma} Accordingly, we obtain the following theorem proved in \cref{app:bar_lb}. \begin{theorem} Let the functions $\bar u$ and $\bar v$ be as defined above, where $\bar u$ is the $C^1$ solution, i.e., $b = 1/\eps$.
+Since $u^n$ and therefore $\bar u^n$ are smooth as $t \rightarrow 0$, we don't need to consider the final period separately for purposes of computing the discretization error.
+When $u^n$ is $C^1$, the error accumulating in each time period attributable to $u^n$ in \cref {eq:K} is The first term in the preceding expression is estimated by \cref{eq:min_estimate}, which leads to the following theorem. \begin{theorem} Let the functions $\bar u$ and $\bar v$ be as defined above, where $\bar u$ is the $C^1$ solution, i.e., $\sigma = \kappa$ and $b = \sigma/\eps$.
 Then